e-tidemo/crip-talk/README.md

 - Build a Blog Comment Section video on Youtube (https://www.youtube.com/watch?v=hZrlh4qU4eQ)

+- Create a Search Bar by Codemy.com on Youtube [Tutorial on how to build a search bar in django](https://www.youtube.com/watch?v=AGtae4L5BbI)

 ### Other sources

 - Bootstrap documentation [Bootstrap documentation on navbars](https://getbootstrap.com/docs/5.0/components/navbar/)